-United Way of Santa Barbara County, the Santa Barbara Foundation, and Hutton Parker Foundation are leading a countywide collaborative with members of the Foundation Roundtable to provide relief funds for our county’s most vulnerable individuals and families, as well as the organizations assisting them, as they navigate the economic impacts of the COVID-19 pandemic.
-To provide individual assistance grants to individuals and families, United Way is working with Family Service Agency, whose outstanding staff have been conducting remote interviews with all applicants to verify information and needs and to provide case management.
+United Way of Santa Barbara County, the Santa Barbara Foundation, and Hutton Parker Foundation are leading a countywide collaborative with members of the Foundation Roundtable to provide relief funds for individuals and families, as well as the organizations assisting them.
+United Way is working with Family Service Agency to conduct remote interviews with all applicants to verify needs and provide case management.
 To learn more, please CLICK HERE.

 In partnership with the County of Santa Barbara and the City of Santa Barbara, United Way is offering rental assistance grants to eligible individuals and families.
-Eligible applicants must be City of Santa Barbara residents and must meet specific income requirements.
+Eligible applicants must meet specific requirements.
 The funds were made possible by the County of Santa Barbara and Santa Barbara City Council through federal grants received from the CARES Act.
-To be considered for funding please, CLICK HERE.
+To learn more, please CLICK HERE.